bianca9901/django-project/README.md

 ![Logo](documentation/about/logo.png)

+You can explore the website by visiting it [here](https://project-django-f26379546de6.herokuapp.com/).

 ## About

 #### Django is a fictional restaurant that not only offers delicious food but also engaging events for its users to partake in.